Morwenn/poplar-heap/README.md

 auto first_poplar_size = bit_floor(size + 1u) - 1u;
 ```

-Interestingly enough, this operation works even when `size` is the biggest representable value of its type: since we
+Interestingly enough, that operation works even when `size` is the biggest representable value of its type: since we
-are only working with unsigned numbers, `size + 1u == 0` in this case since unsigned integers are guaranteed to wrap
+are only working with unsigned integers, `size + 1u == 0` in this case since unsigned integers are guaranteed to wrap
 around when overflowing.
 As we have seen before, our `bit_floor` implementation returns 0 when given 0, so retrieving
 1 to that result will give back the original value of `size` back wrapping around once again.
 Fortunately the biggest
 representable value of an unsigned integer type happens to be of the form 2^n-1, which is exactly what we expect.
 In
-this case the first poplar is the only one and covers the whole poplar heap.
+such a case there is a single poplar covering the whole poplar heap.

-Since there are at most log(n) poplars in a poplar heap, iterating through all of them takes O(log n) time without
+There are at most O(log n) poplars in a poplar heap, so iterating through all of them takes O(log n) time and O(1)
-storing more than O(1) information.
+space.

 ### `push_heap` in O(log n) time and O(1) space

 As we have seen with the original algorithm, pushing an element on a poplar heap requires to add that element at the
 end, then to form a new semipoplar and transform it if the previous two poplars have the same size.
 Since our poplar
-heap is implicit, we actually only have to call *sift* if the size of the last poplar of the new poplar heap is greater
+heap is implicit, all we actually have to do is to call *sift* if the size of the last poplar of the new poplar heap
-than 1.
-We already saw how to find all the poplars of the heap in O(log n), so we only have to to apply that technique
+is greater than 1.
+We can use the technique described in the previous section to find the size of the last poplar in
-and call *sift*:
+O(log n) time.

 ```cpp
 template<typename Iterator>